pencilpix/ellipsis/README.md

 event                  | when
 -----------------------|-----------------------------------------------------------------------------------------------
-ellipsis.initialize    | before the initialization of the plugin ellipsis.initialized   | after the initialization.
+initialize.ellipsis    | before the initialization of the plugin initialized.ellipsis   | after the initialization.
-ellipsis.excerpt       | before excerpt the text
+excerpt.ellipsis       | before excerpt the text
-ellipsis.excerpted     | after the text being excerpted ellipsis.update        | before updating when window is resized ellipsis.updated       | after updating.
+excerpted.ellipsis     | after the text being excerpted update.ellipsis        | before updating when window is resized updated.ellipsis       | after updating.

 #### example: